-Aw, that's a hell of a note.
-Reverse vector'll make somebody say here, "Well, yes, there is, I must be."
-But the point I'm making is, you don't have an adequate starting level here.
-You haven't got enough to go around.
-So be careful of 'em.
-Conserve 'em!
+Why, it's a hell of a note.
+Reverse vector will make somebody say around here, "Well, yes, there is, I must be."
+But the point I'm making is, is you don't have an adequate starting level here.
+You haven't got enough V's to go around.
+So be careful of them and conserve them!

-Now you've seen some example of processing, and I should have given you a lot more processing, I should have audited a lot more of these people.
-One of the reasons I didn't is I kept looking at you and you're all in good shape.
+Now you've seen some example of processing, and I should have given you a lot more processing; I should have audited a lot more of these people.
+One of the reasons I didn't is I kept looking at you, and you're all in good shape.
 You've had a lot of Dianetics, had a lot of this and that.
-Well that... there is... wasn't any point in it!
-But let me count up the number of hours that it would have taken.
-Not an optimistic estimate.

-I'd... you know, there is a sly insouciance of malice that has run through quite a little bit of this.
+Well, that -- there is -- wasn't any point in it!
+But let me count up the number of hours that it would have taken -- not an optimistic estimate.
+I'd -- you know, there is a sly insouciance of malice that has run through quite a little bit of this.
 Sometimes I have blandly stood and told an auditor, "Look, you've had the guy in there a whole hour.
 What's the matter with you?"
 And then you know what?
 I knew very well he couldn't crack the case in thirty hours.
-But he probably could in thirty hours If he applied himself. "... whole hour," I've said.
-And then find myself faced with the necessity of doing just that!
-Oh, no!

-I used to shoot circuits on cases just out of desperation.
-That was one of the reasons... one of the ways I started in shooting circuits.
+But he probably could in thirty hours if he applied himself.
+"Whole hour," I've said.
+And then find myself faced with the necessity of doing just that.
+Oh, no. I used to shoot circuits on cases just out of desperation.
+It was one of the reasons -- one of the ways I started in shooting circuits.
 And that's a very interesting process.
 You take a guy who can't see, and he hasn't got anything at all, and you make him feel better suddenly by simply clipping a circuit out, by realizing he must have this circuit.
 How do you know what circuit it is?
-No meter'll tell you.
-There are too many circuits to classify them, how do you know?
-Well - go on to another subject...
+No meter will tell you.
+There are too many circuits to classify them.
+How do you know?
+Well -- go on to another subject.

-But I'm not being this...
-I'm not being malicious, when I tell you that you haven't enough tough cases to go around, because you simply haven't, and I haven't got a...
-I'm not trying to show you what's being done elsewhere by telling you that in England this deep into the class we had advanced tougher cases than you are, further.
+But I'm not being this -- I'm not being malicious when I tell you that you haven't enough tough cases to go around, because you simply haven't, and I haven't got a -- I'm not trying to show you what's being done elsewhere by telling you that in England this deep into the class we had advanced tougher cases than you are, further.
 Maybe it's just because you're too easy.

-I imagine it would take somewhere in the neighborhood to get a thetan exterior s... here, it'd probably take me somewhere in the neighborhood of about fifty hours of auditing, to get this whole class.
+I imagine it would take somewhere in the neighborhood, to get a -- thetan exteriors here, it'd probably take me somewhere in the neighborhood of about fifty hours of auditing to get this whole class.
 Probably.
 Probably somewhere in the neighborhood of about two hundred hours of auditing to get theta clears for this whole class.
 Something like that.